 Call or visit your favorite local parks to find out what they offer, and mark your calendar for free family events and activities that will keep you and your family busy all year long.

-Those on vacation look for museums and other local activities, but we often don’t bother to visit the museums and historic attractions in our areas.
+Those on vacation look for museums and other local activities, but we often don’t bother to visit our city’s museums and historical attractions.
 Think of the local museums and galleries in your area, and if you haven’t seen those places of interest with your family, give them a try.

 Even if you have visited local historical places, go back for another look.
 Many museums and galleries add new items regularly, and you might even find something of interest that you missed the first time around.